cloudevents/spec/amqp-transport-binding.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][CE] attributes with exception of `contenttype` and `data` are individually mapped to and from the AMQP [application-properties][app-properties] section, with exceptions noted below.
+All [CloudEvents][CE] attributes with exception of `contenttype` and `data` MUST be individually mapped to and from the AMQP [application-properties][app-properties] section, with exceptions noted below.